Gnomeball/Advent-of-Code/2022/README.md

 No challenge this year, just get them all done.

-1. I don't like either of my solutions to this one
+1. I don't like any of my solutions to this one
 2.
 3.
 4.